garethjmsaunders/digital-code-style-guide/css.md

 ### 6.5 BEM-like naming

-For larger, more interrelated pieces of UI that require a number of classes, we use a BEM-like naming convention.
+For larger, more interrelated pieces of UI that require a number of classes, use a BEM-like naming convention.

 BEM, meaning block, element, modifier, is a front-end methodology coined by developers working at Yandex.
 While BEM is a complete methodology, here we are only concerned with its naming convention.
 Further, the naming convention here only is BEM-like; the principles are exactly the same, but the actual syntax differs slightly.